Energy and carbon reduction plan for our Estate

 Simply remember to bring your cup's rubber band, and you will continue to receive the usual 30p discount on your hot drink.
 You can purchase your first WoW cup from our coffee outlets for just £6, which includes a free hot drink.

+How does the scheme work?
+Purchase your WoW Cup for just £6 and get your first drink free.
 When empty, remove and keep your green sleeve.
 Return your WoW Cup to any coffee outlet across our Horsforth campus or deposit your cup into the specific WoW Cup bins to be washed and stored.
 When buying your next drink, show your cup sleeve and your hot drink will be served in a clean WoW Cup with a 30p discount.

 Water